renlabs-dev/torusdk/README.md

 ## Features

-The `torus-cli` offers a variety of features for token management and agent interaction:
+The `torus` offers a variety of features for token management and agent interaction:

 - Commands for managing keys, tokens, and agents
 - Key management including creation and listing